The Commonwealth as a Custodian of Dental Migratory Ethics: Views of Senior Oral Health Leaders From India and Australia

 The Commonwealth of Nations is a unique congregation of 53 countries providing a platform for realistic collaboration on several social and health care issues.
 Ethical migration of health professionals from developing to developed countries is a key priority of the Commonwealth and several ethical codes have been put into practice.
 However, these codes have been mainly developed in regard to the medical workforce (physicians and nurses), and can have some limitations when applied to the dental profession.
 The aim of this study was to understand the role of the Commonwealth in influencing ethical migration of dentists from developing to developed countries, by examining the case of Indian-trained dentists migrating to Australia.

 Showing items related by title, author, creator and subject.

 Ethical and Practical Issues Concerning Ashed Bones From the Commonwealth of Australia's Strontium 90 Program 1957-1978.
-Advice of the Australian Health Ethics Committee to the Commonwealth Minister for Health and Ageing, Senator the Honourable Kay Patterson, March 2002 Unknown author (National Health and Medical Research Council [NHMRC] (Australia), 2002)
+Advice of the Australian Health Ethics Committee to the Commonwealth Minister for Health and Ageing, Senator the Honourable Kay Patterson, March 2002 Unknown creator (National Health and Medical Research Council [NHMRC] (Australia), 2002)

 Oral Health in America: A Report of the Surgeon General.
 U.S. Department of Health and Human Services, National Institute of Dental and Craniofacial Research, National Institutes of Health.
 2000.
-334 P Unknown author (United States.
+334 P Unknown creator (United States.
 National Institutes of Health.
 National Institute of Dental and Craniofacial Research.
 U.S. Department of Health and Human Services, 2000)